 How to smell your own breath.
-Self-test for halitosis (bad breath).
+6 self-tests for halitosis (bad breath).

-Ways to tell if you have bad breath. – Self-testing
+Self-testing – 6 ways to tell if you have bad breath.

 The challenge – Evaluating the odor of your own breath can be difficult.